 A proposal to replace the 4-foot-by-8-foot message board on the “Irwin Inc. 1864” welcome sign with a new electronic version sparked a heated debate among Irwin Council members, with one member ...

-HOUSTON — It’s no joke.
-Humorous and quirky messages on electronic signs will soon disappear from highways and freeways nationwide.
-The U.S. Federal Highway Administration has given states two years ...
+It's no joke: Humorous and quirky messages on electronic signs will soon disappear from highways and freeways across the country.
+The U.S. Federal Highway Administration has given states two years to ...

 Some results have been hidden because they may be inaccessible to you